rongyidu/usaf-toy-problems/README.md

 ![](https://user-images.githubusercontent.com/40476562/75376031-69ef5f80-5873-11ea-9a30-5f2a7b0994a4.png)

+9. **Now you're almost ready to code!
+In the *terminal* navigate to the directory you cloned down your toy problem repo
+- Checkout your master branch `git checkout master`
+- Then pull down the latest changes using `git pull`

-9. **Now you're ready to code!
-Open your favorite text editor and try and solve the problem!**
+10. **Now Open your favorite text editor and try and solve the problem!**

-10. **Be sure to change to a new branch `git checkout -b your-branch-name`**
+11. **Be sure to change to a new branch `git checkout -b your-branch-name`**

 -  Push your changes back up to github!
   - `git add <filename>`